-I teach two different open-enrollment one-day classes, Core Skills and Match Skills, along with offering private instruction.
+I teach three different open-enrollment one-day classes, Core Skills, Skill Development, and Match Skills, a two day Boot Camp, and also offer private instruction.

 The class starts and ends with a 10-round skill assessment that captures the core concepts.
-The morning run lets me see your cold shooting and introduce the concepts we'll be training, then the afternoon one lets you try putting techniques learned during the day into practice.
+The morning run lets me see how you shoot cold and introduces the concepts you will be learning throughout the day.
+The afternoon run lets you see how your skills have improved.

-Main skill prerequisite are understanding basic gun safety (muzzle awareness, trigger discipline), loading/unloading your pistol, and basic marksmanship (hit an 8.5" x 11" paper at 7 yards).
+Prerequisites: You should have an understanding of basic gun safety (muzzle awareness, trigger discipline), loading/unloading your pistol, and basic marksmanship.

-This one-day class teaches how to execute core practical shooting skills in a match environment.
-Stage planning concepts and visualization will be covered in detail, and minimizing time spent not shooting will be stressed.
+This one-day class is for those who have some experience shooting USPSA stages or are LE/MIL shooters and want to learn how to execute core practical shooting skills in a match environment.
+It covers stage planning concepts and visualization in detail and stresses minimizing time spent not shooting (not scoring points).
 It will also cover shooting around vision barriers, from awkward positions, and while moving along with transitioning between targets that demand varying degrees of speed and precision.

-It assumes a higher base level of skill than Practical Pistol Core Skills—students should be familiar with shooting USPSA stages or experienced LE/MIL shooters.
+Prerequisites: This class assumes a higher base level of skill than Core Skills—students should be familiar with shooting USPSA stages or experienced LE/MIL shooters.
 Class size is also six people to maintain the same high level of individual coaching.

 I offer both half- and full-day private instruction tailored to individual skill levels and needs.
 A half day, meeting at SRGC on a weekday afternoon, works out well in many cases.
-Pricing is the same for one or two students.
+Pricing is the same for one or multiple students other than range fees.
 Contact me for details.

 USPSA competitor: